hujhax/austin-improv-wiki/Breaking Beckett.md

 At the core of the show was a mantra taken directly from a Beckett quote, **"I pause to record that I feel in extraordinary form."**

-Bob also consulted with [[Performers/Kareem Badr]] and [[Kaci Danger]] about show structure, makeup, design, narration and more, which played a very key role in the polish of the show.
+Bob also consulted with [[Performers/Kareem Badr]] and [[Performers/Kaci Danger]] about show structure, makeup, design, narration and more, which played a very key role in the polish of the show.
 Eventually [[Performers/Asaf Ronen]], Education Director of [[The Institution Theater]], and a Beckett enthusiast, agreed to put up the show, helping Bob nail down the last few elements of lighting.
 A preview show took place on January 24, 2014 and two more shows are planned for March 2014 at [[The Institution Theater]].
 A longer run for later in the year at another theater is in the works.

 ## Media
 ### Videos